AkashScoder/Youtube-Data-Analytics/README.md

 - **Video Analysis:** Video analysis focuses on views, likes, comments, and durations, enabling both an overall channel and specific channel perspectives.
 Gain a deep understanding of the videos in a playlist

 - **Comment Analysis:** Comment analysis focuses on comment ID, comment_text, comment_Published date.
-Gain understanding of the video.
+Gain understanding of the video impact.

 The Streamlit app provides an intuitive interface to  to focus on specific aspects of the analysis.